albop/dbe_archive/slides/5_intro_to_causality.md

   - download replication files for angvist 1990: https://dataverse.harvard.edu/file.xhtml?persistentId=doi:10.7910/DVN/PLF0YL/ZLIBWH
   - try to replicate the main result from the paper

-- Or: skim "The Causal Effect of Education on Wages Revisited" by Matt Dickson
+- Or: skim *The Causal Effect of Education on Wages Revisited* by Matt Dickson
   - understand the IV strategy